iburzynski/jambhala/README.md

     $ setup
     ```

+  * The setup wizard runs differently depending on whether you're using Jambhala in **Learning** or **Development** mode:
+    * If you created your repository by forking (**Learning Mode**), the wizard will simply build the project without any personalization.
+    * If you created your repository by generating from the template (**Development Mode**), the wizard will provide a series of prompts to personalize your project.
+      * Your `.cabal` and `LICENSE` files will be customized using your answers to the prompts.
+      * The Jambhala `README` file will be moved to the `docs` directory, and a new `README` for your project will be created

-    Answer the prompts to personalize your project.
-Then the project will be built using `cabal`.
+  * The project will then be built using `cabal`.
 This step will also take some time to complete:

     ```
                   _=_